 - Pre-testing prior to travel is now mandatory.
 Visitors must provide a negative test result taken seven days or less before travel to Saint Lucia, effective from July 9.

 - All arriving passengers will be screened, including temperature checks, at the airport.
 Passengers arriving with proof of a negative PCR (Polymerized Chain Reaction) test may be exempt from on-island testing and advance through immigration, baggage claim, customs and arrivals for transportation to their COVID-19 certified hotel, pre-approved home quarantine facility or Government Operated Quarantine Facility.

-- From 4 July, Croatia is exempt from the FCO advice against all non-essential international travel.
+- From 4 July, Croatia is exempt from the FCDO advice against all non-essential international travel.
 This is based on the current assessment of COVID-19 risks.

 - It is mandatory for passengers to wear face masks on public transport and taxis.
 From 13 July 2020 it is also a requirement to wear a face mask in shops and other commercial premises.